graphile/graphile.github.io/src/pages/index.md

 <header>
 <div class='container'>

-# Build Powerful GraphQL APIs
+## Powerful, Performant and Extensible GraphQL APIs

 <p class='lead'>
-The Graphile suite of Node.js modules provide you with the tools to rapidly build high-performance extensible GraphQL APIs by combining plugins and using advanced look-ahead features.
+The Graphile suite of Node.js modules provide you with the tools to rapidly generate high-performance extensible GraphQL APIs by combining plugins and using advanced look-ahead features.
 </p>

 <div class='row'>